Childs-Cast.jpg

 Or when the cast technician goes to remove the cast with a hot saw and hasn’t been told the padding is missing, the patient is at risk for a burn because the cotton barrier is no longer there.

 Swell-evate!
 Tarrasch says parents often call with concern over swelling in their child’s hand, or foot if a leg cast is involved.
 The family believes the cast is too tight, but more often, Tarrasch says, it’s the injury causing the inflammation.
-Elevating the cast will usually help.
+Elevating the affected body part will usually help.

 But it’s possible that an overly tight cast is partly at fault, contributing to a condition called compartment syndrome, where swelling results from pressure having built up inside a muscle compartment.
-Rather than more elevation, this requires a trip back to the orthopedist.
+Rather than more elevation, this is a medical emergency and requires an urgent visit to the hospital.

 “It takes a little work to figure out if they need to come in,” Tarrasch says, “or should they try elevating it better at home for a while first.”